radicle-dev/old.radicle.xyz/content/blog/radicle-architecture.md

 This means that a) if you already have those blocks you won't need to fetch them again, and b) if anyone has the blocks because of a different machine, they will still replicate and increase availability for other machines that need those blocks.
-Most machines will share the prelude as block; issue machines will additionally share the issue-definition blocks; etc.
+Most machines will share the prelude blocks; issue machines will additionally share the issue-definition blocks; etc.

 {{% div style="padding: 0.5em 0 1em 0;" %}}